← More about keyboards

 SOCD key pairs

-Each socd_cleaner_t instance is defined by a pair of basic keycodes and a SOCD resolution strategy (more explanation below).
-For example, the following line defines W and S as opposing keys with SOCD_CLEANER_LAST resolution:
+Each socd_cleaner_t instance in the socd_opposing_pairs array is defined by a pair of basic keycodes and a SOCD resolution strategy (more explanation below).
+For example, the following line defines A and D as opposing keys with SOCD_CLEANER_LAST resolution:

 📝 Note